Please support our programs

 The price that Black residents of Newport News and Norfolk pay for living next to the coal terminals is not conceptual or abstract.
 I asked Donquitta Clements, a Newport News resident, what she pays annually in health costs just around the coal dust for herself and her children.

-ADRIAN: [tape] How much do you spend on a ventilation system typically, if you had to
+Adrian Wood: How much do you spend on a ventilation system typically, if you had to estimate?

 It’s good that these improvements are available to Donquitta and her family, though it’s not fair that they have to pay for them – but most people in this neighborhood are not going to be able to afford this extra gear.
 These costs aren’t being volunteered by Donquitta and her community.
 They’re being extracted to build wealth for private companies.